OhGreat/evolutionary_algorithms/README.md

 - implement CMA-ES mutation strategy
 - implement One Fifth rule
 - implement the upsampling strategy
-- impolement more recombination types
+- implement more recombination types
 - add possibility to use IOH experimenter